-Unit of study: Cause and effect of events: Understanding that events have causes and effects (social sciences, level 4: context - a volcanic ash cloud)
+Unit of study: Cause and effect of events: Understanding that events have causes and effects (social studies [and science], level 4: context - a volcanic ash cloud)

-The class is exploring the causes of a volcanic ash cloud and its effects on the local and world community.
+The class is exploring the causes of a volcanic ash cloud in order to go on and examine its effects on the local and world community.
 The teacher and students have identified a variety of purposes for writing, including to explain the causes and effects to readers.
-Through questions, the teacher has found out that some students are unclear about the structure and features of an explanation.
+Through questions, the teacher has found out that some students are unclear about the structure and features of a scientific explanation.
 In planning her teaching, the teacher uses The Literacy Learning Progressions to find the exact skills, knowledge, and strategies the students need to gain control over in order to explain the concept of volcanic ash.
 For example, she identifies that the students at this level: